cdot/SVGcut/DEVELOPING.md

 ```
 mocha --experimental-loader=@node-loader/import-maps SVG.js
 ```

+# Production
+There is a command `npm run build` that will build a minimised version in the `dist` subdirectory, should you want it.

 # Coding Standards
 + Literate coding.
 All names should be expressive (in English) of their purpose.